 It has an upgraded laser, improved from 300 to 130-micron accuracy.
 Faster printing speed.
 Improved software featuring improved visuals for easier slicing and with faster orientation, and build support generation.

 Like the Form 2, the resin is now automatically checked and filled, making for a much less messy experience.

-As the previous model, the build volume is larger than the Form 2 at 5″ x 5″ x 7.8″.
-However, unless you have a specific need for larger builds I wouldn’t let that stat sway you.
+Like the previous model, the build volume is larger than the Form 2 at 5″ x 5″ x 7.8″.
+However, unless you have a specific need for larger builds, I wouldn’t let that stat sway you.
 Jewelry is generally more than small enough to fit in this space.
 And in most cases, you can simply split your part up to fit if you need to.

 At the moment I don’t think there are enough models sold to confidently conclude this is a 100% reliable out of the box 3D Printer.
 However, if XYZ has made a step up in usability with this model then they surely have a winner at this price point.
 Whether you feel confident taking that risk is up to your budget and how much you like to take a chance!
 So far, owners have reported a very positive experience with the upgraded model.